 port

 – is set to 3306, which is the default port for the classic MySQL protocol.
-Leave it as is, unless you changed the MySQL port.
+Leave it as is unless you have changed the MySQL port.

 login